-In special cases, such as (1) when fast response is desired, and (2) when each bit does not require a unique program to service it (such as when all the on-bits in a group might represent a particular code), it is desirable to have more than one PISW group assigned to an interrupt level; however, the following restrictions must be observed by the user's routine.
-The interrupt servicing (ISS) subroutine must:
+In special cases, such as (1) when fast response is desired, and (2) when each bit does not require a unique program to service it (such as when all the on-bits in a group might represent a particular code), it is desirable to have more than one PISW group assigned to an interrupt level.
+The PISW that is to be sensed by the user must be assigned (on the \ASSIGN-MENT card at system generation time) as an RPQ device, and the following restrictions must be observed by the user's subroutine.
+It must:

-- 1. Reside within the skeleton area - 2.
-Sense all PISWs assigned to the level
+1. Reside within the skeleton area